Sugar Apple

 Perennial

 Sugar apple is the lumpy green custard bomb of the annona clan — sweeter and more segmented than its relatives, with a perfume that follows you indoors.
-Small tree, often semi-deciduous in cool snaps. subtropical and tropical Americas: coastal 10a/b only for in-ground success; inland trials need frost fabric, microclimate, and low expectations. ☀️💧 Sun and Water: - Full sun once established; young trees benefit from partial shade. - Regular deep watering in dry spells; hates waterlogging — mound in heavy soils. ✂️ Propagation: - Seeds variable; grafting and air-layering used for known cultivars. - Prune for structure and airflow; dense twiggy growth invites fungal leaf drama.
+Small tree, often semi-deciduous in cool snaps. subtropical and tropical Americas: coastal 10a/b only for in-ground success; inland trials need frost fabric, microclimate, and low expectations.
+Full sun once established; young trees benefit from partial shade.
+Regular deep watering in dry spells; hates waterlogging — mound in heavy soils.
+Seeds variable; grafting and air-layering used for known cultivars.
+Prune for structure and airflow; dense twiggy growth invites fungal leaf drama.
 Fruit splits when overripe; ants approve.
+Sugar Apple: pick when color, aroma, and a gentle yield to pressure agree for that species -- impatient fruit keeps starch, latex, or both.
+Clip clusters with clean tools; shallow trays beat deep piles that bruise the optimistic bottom layer.
+Rain splits thin skins -- pick before monsoon weeks if weather apps cooperate.

 Good Neighbors